rigamortus/devops-projects/azuretask/README.md

 - Since Terraform's __azurerm_image__ resource cannot build images without defects, I opted for another Hashicorp tool: __Packer__.

 - A JSON file (__azurepacker.json__) was created for the build.
 My custom image was built using the "2019-Datacenter Windows Server" image as the base image.
-An inline powershell script was also executed to install IIS web-server, place a custom HTML file in the default webserver path, and generalize the VM in preparation for capturing.
+An inline powershell script was also executed to install IIS web-server, place a custom HTML file in the default webserver path, and generalize the VM in preparation for image capturing.
 The HTML file was configured with placeholders that would later be modified to display details about the VM.

 - During provisioning, Packer created a VM with the base image and executed the powershell script against the VM using WinRM as the connector.
 VM was deleted after the image was created.